BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Fortunately, there are organizations that want to protect these animals and National Parks like the Serengeti in Tanzania which is trying to protect both the wild animals and the whole ecosystem that stretches over 14,763 km2.

-Just look at these cubs in this park that are enjoying their first outdoor adventure, if only there were more parks dedicated to protecting this beautiful animal!
+Just look at these cubs in this park that are enjoying their outdoor adventure, if only there were more parks dedicated to protecting this beautiful animal!

 Are Lion Cubs Dangerous?